U of L names Dr. Kim Schatzel as next president

-By Joe Wilson — On May 11, the U of
+By Joe Wilson On Nov.
+30, U of L named

 A common dilemma many students face when beginning their college careers out of high school is figuring out how to stay in shape while adjusting to a new schedule.

 The Student Activities Center’s fitness center offers a variety of different activities to help keep students in shape, including an accessible weight room stocked with treadmills, free and machine weight systems and other cardiovascular equipment.

 “In the Louisville Metropolitan area, this [SAC] is one of the best facilities around,” Ken Carey, gym employee, said.
 “The vast array of equipment and stuff that this facility has here along with the facilities at the Crawford and Humana, it can’t be beat.”

 The SAC is open weekdays from 6 a.m. to 9:30 p.m. and is free with an active student ID.

 The SAC fitness center also provides five racquetball courts, two squash courts and complete locker room facilities along with four multi-purpose gym floors which are used for basketball, volleyball and badminton.